spiral/docs/components/entity.md

 Now our entity will always store the name in uppercase form.
 Note that you will see a lowercase value returned when you read such a value.

 > Getters are more rare than setters.
 However, they are very useful with loosely typed PDO responses (MySQL, SQLite etc).
-For example, any boolean value stored in MySQL will be returned as "1" (string one).
+For example, any boolean value stored in MySQL will be returned as "1" (string one, exactly).
 Using getters can help us to ensure it's always boolean.

 ## Accessors
 The Spiral Entity provides an additional way to manage field value - Accessors.
 Accessor is a specified object which is responsible for manipulations with a mocked value.
 The most simple to understand example is the timestamp value accessor which can represent a numeric value as DataTime (spiral uses [Carbon] (https://github.com/briannesbitt/Carbon)).